Tidal disruption of a neutron star near naked singularity: Introduction

+Relativistic tidal disruption in Schwarzschild spacetime has been extensively studied since the pioneering analyses of Carter and Luminet \cite{Carter:1982,Carter:1983,Luminet:1986}, which established the role of strong-field tidal forces in stellar deformation and debris energetics.
+Subsequent work has refined these results within fully relativistic frameworks.
+A key requirement for any robust probe of strong-field gravity is invariance under coordinate transformations.
+Curvature invariants and covariantly defined tidal indicators satisfy this criterion, encoding spacetime geometry directly through the Riemann tensor and its contractions, and have proven effective in distinguishing black hole geometries even in extreme relativistic regimes \cite{Cherubini:2002,Abdelqader:2015}.
+This motivates the use of tidal observables as invariant diagnostics of strong-curvature regions in more general compact-object spacetimes.\\

 It should be noted that the likelihood of observing tidal disruption of NSs by supermassive NaSs is dependent on the pulsar or NS population close to galactic centers, in addition to the presence or population of supermassive NaSs.
-For instance, our Galactic Center has a "missing pulsar problem" because hardly any pulsars have been discovered there.
+For instance, our Galactic Center has a ``missing pulsar problem" because hardly any pulsars have been discovered there.
 There may be fewer pulsars close to a galactic center because of the high density of dark matter (DM), which may cause DM particles to gather at the core of the NS and create a tiny BH or NaS, which then accretes and transforms the entire NS into a BH or NaS.
 Therefore, the absence of NaS may not be indicated by the non-observation or low likelihood of NS disruption close to galactic centers.
 Therefore, the absence of NSs near galactic centers or the low likelihood of their disruption may indicate the absence of NSs rather than the absence of NaS. \cite{Adarsha}.
 In Schwarzschild spacetime, the innermost stable circular orbit (ISCO) is located at $ r = 6GM/c^2$.
-According to the Novikov-Thorne thin-disk accretion model, a particle in this orbit has a specific energy of $e = \sqrt{8/9}$, which translates to a radiative efficiency of roughly $5.7\%$.
-In contrast, the conserved energy per unit rest mass becomes $e = 1$ at $r = 4GM/c^2$, which is the marginally bound (and unstable) circular orbit.
-Theoretically, particles around $r = 2GM/c^2$ could, in an idealized sense, reach efficiencies approaching $100\%$ if accretion were extremely non-circular and matter could lose almost all of its energy, for example, during extreme tidal disruption events or dissipative infall.
-However, since radiation generated close to the horizon cannot escape to infinity, such a complete conversion of rest-mass energy is not possible in realistic Schwarzschild accretion.
-On the other hand, in the case of the NaS, the accretion efficiency is always $100\%$.
-Here we consider the Joshi-Malafarina-Narayan (JMN) 1 NaS \cite{psJoshi1}.\\
+For a test particle in the Schwarzschild geometry, the specific energy at the innermost stable circular orbit (ISCO), located at $r=6GM/c^{2}$, is $E = 2\sqrt{2}/3 = \sqrt{8/9}$.
+Thus, a particle falling from rest at infinity must radiate an energy $(1 - 2\sqrt{2}/3)m c^{2} \approx 0.057\,m c^{2}$ to reach this orbit, implying an accretion efficiency of $\sim 5.7\%$.
+These values are determined solely by the orbital dynamics of circular geodesics in the Schwarzschild spacetime and are not specific to any model, which instead provides the detailed radiative structure of the disc.\\